 Abuse in any form can be extremely damaging to children, including emotional or verbal abuse.
 It’s up to parents to bring those who abuse children to justice.
-Here’s what you should know about emotional or verbal abuse at daycare.
+Here’s what our Texas child abuse attorney says you should know about emotional or verbal abuse at daycare.

 The following are forms of emotional abuse: